 A transition mechanism was established under Section 1.2 of the EIT Statutes in order to ensure the continuity of the EIT Governing Board decision-making process.
 In line with this mechanism the EIT Governing Board decided to choose one third of its members to serve for a two-year period, one third for a four-year period and one third for a six-year period.
 The decision is backed by the European Commission and consequently the mandate of the 12 current appointed EIT Governing Board Members started the 5th June 2014.

 On this basis, the EIT Governing Board identifies three suitable candidates based on objective merit-criteria set by the Governing Board, also taking into account the need for a sectoral, geographic and gender balance.
-Representative members have limited voting rights on certain issues such as the determination of KICs (cf. Statutes of the European Institute of Innovation and Technology, Article 3(2)) but are in all other respects full members of the Governing Board.
+Representative members have limited voting rights on certain issues such as the determination of Innovation Communities (cf. Statutes of the European Institute of Innovation and Technology, Article 3(2)) but are in all other respects full members of the Governing Board.